DianZzzz/DianZzzz.github.io/_finance/CFA/Derivatives-and-Currency-Management.md

 Number of futures contract = (target beta - current beta) / futures beta * portfolio size / futures price

+### Bond Futures

+- If the basis is positive, a trader would make a profit by “selling the basis” — selling the bond and buying the futures.
+- If the basis is negative, the trader would make a profit by “buying the basis” - buying the bond and short the futures.

 ### Variance Swaps

 Variance Notional = Vega Notional / (2 * Strike)